newrelic/docs-website/src/content/whats-new/2021/10/10-13-21-instant-observability.md

 ---
 <iframe width="560" height="315" src="https://www.youtube.com/watch?v=c9zprczTXj8" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture" allowfullscreen></iframe>

 We're excited to announce [New Relic Instant Observability (I/0)](https://newrelic.com/instant-observability), the fastest way to instrument, monitor, and analyze your technology stack while avoiding the burden of manual setup.
-It is a rich open source catalog of 400+ quickstarts—pre-built bundles of observability tools—contributed by experts around the world, reviewed by New Relic, and ready for you to install in a few clicks.
+It is a rich open source catalog of 400+ quickstarts (pre-built bundles of observability tools) contributed by experts around the world, reviewed by New Relic, and ready for you to install in a few clicks.

 # Solution overview
 No matter what technologies and tools you use in your stack, you can get more insights from your telemetry data in minutes.
 With New Relic I/O, you can: